-The movie begins with Rambo visiting an old war buddy, who it turns out has died from the after effects of chemical warfare—his last connection to the real world evaporating in a figurative cloud of Agent Orange.
+The movie begins with Rambo visiting an old war buddy, who it turns out has died from the after effects of chemical warfare, his last connection to the real world evaporating in a figurative cloud of Agent Orange.
 What we find is a dishevelled patriot, a wanderer who arrives home as a stranger and who is immediately treated like one.
-From the very outset Rambo is painted as the victim, a young man whose sombre, un-American facade sticks out like a half-mast flag, one who commands neither respect nor sympathy from a generation more concerned with his haircut than any semblance of inner character.
-Sheriff Teasle (Brain Dennehy) judges first and asks questions later, and in doing so he represents the entire town, and by extension towns across America.
+From the very outset Rambo is painted as the victim, a young man whose sombre, un-American facade sticks out like a half-mast flag, commanding neither respect nor sympathy from a generation more concerned with his haircut than any semblance of inner character.
+Sheriff Teasle (Brain Dennehy) judges first and asks questions later.
+In doing so he represents the entire town, and by extension towns across America.

-Rambo is suffering from Post Traumatic Stress Disorder (PTSD), and every act of aggression, no matter how small, is enough to trigger the killer instincts that boot camps drilled into him and the horrors of conflict that carved them in stone.
-After being arrested and maltreated by the hick officials of a small town precinct, those horrors hit home, and Rambo flees into the wilderness with a particular set of skills that dwarf those of the small-minded folk who were somehow deemed worthy of policing the region where Rambo holes up.
-All they see is a punk kid who they can take advantage of, a notion that reflected the mood of a generation who had begun to see veterans not as ‘Baby Killers’ as many protests had proclaimed, but as unfortunate pawns who had left as patriots and returned as zombies.
+Rambo is suffering from Post Traumatic Stress Disorder (PTSD), and every act of aggression, no matter how small, is enough to trigger the killer instincts boot camp drilled into him and the horrors of conflict that carved them in stone.
+After being arrested and maltreated by the hick officials of a small town precinct, those horrors quickly hit home, and Rambo flees into the wilderness with a particular set of skills that dwarf those of the small-minded folk who were somehow deemed worthy of policing the region where Rambo holes up.
+All they see is a stranger in a strange land, a notion that reflected the mood of a generation, who had begun to see veterans as unfortunate pawns who had left as patriots and returned as zombies.

 As Stallone himself would explain in an interview for Drawing First Blood, a behind the scenes look at the making of the movie: “I had mixed feelings about the war.
 At the beginning I was very much behind the war, and then I felt that the soldiers were getting kind of a raw deal because around ’70 you realised there was no chance for us to win this war, and it became a different kind of war—a war of attrition—and the soldiers had no choice.
 I had a real problem with calling them ‘baby killers’ and spitting on returning GIs.
 I thought it was horrible.
 And I knew they’d been terribly slighted.